Hafeez232/SecurityResearch/Darksword.md

 Why it matters:

-- It shows this repository is targeting operational reliability against modern platform hardening, not just demonstrating a browser exploit.
+- It shows this malware is targeting operational reliability against modern platform hardening, not just demonstrating a browser exploit.

 ## 11. `start()` in `pe_main.js`